 Thunder.
 Thunder.
 ThunderCats are oooooooooold!
 That’s right, it’s time to start feeling your age folks, as today marks 32 years since the show first aired.
 That’s over a hundred years ago, in cat years!

 Created by Ted Wolf and animated by Pacific Animation Corporation in Japan, the show ran between 1985 and 1989, and was a worldwide smash hit that rivaled the likes of He-Man and the Masters of the Universe, especially in the playground.

-Over the course of 4 seasons Lion-O, future Lord of the ThunderCats and his merry band of feline chums, went to battle with the minions of Mumm-Ra, a mummified sorcerer intent on getting his hands on Lion-O’s huge sword.
+Over the course of four seasons, Lion-O, future Lord of the ThunderCats and his merry band of feline chums, went to battle with the minions of Mumm-Ra, a mummified sorcerer intent on getting his hands on Lion-O’s huge sword.
 Insert your own cheeky comment here.

 The series would only be short-lived, which was the case with a lot of animations in the 1980’s.
 It would later be relaunched in 2011, and despite a lot of fanfare from fans, and promotion by the network airing it, it lasted all of 1 season.
 The Eye of Thundera didn’t see that one coming, did it?

 But we’re not here to talk about all that.
 Instead let’s remember the show for what it was: a kick ass action adventure with naked cat people, and a totally awesome theme tune.